NRLParticipation/NRL-Cookbook/docs/club-committee/program-summaries.md

 ---

-## High complexity: Stakeholder Impact Briefing Studio
+## High complexity: Stakeholder impact briefing studio

 Use this when you must deliver tailored program summaries for multiple stakeholder groups, integrating data, stories, and action requests.